-A. DEFENDANT IS NOT ENTITLED TO IMMUNITY UNDER SECTION 4 OF THE MMMA
+A. DEFENDANT IS NOT ENTITLED TO IMMUNITY UNDER § 4 OF THE MMMA

-The language of section 4 indicates that a "qualifying patient" who has been issued and possesses a registry identification card is immune from arrest and prosecution "for the medical use of marihuana in accordance with this act," provided that he or she possesses "an amount of marihuana that does not exceed 2.5 ounces of usable marihuana."
+The language of § 4 indicates that a "qualifying patient" who has been issued and possesses a registry identification card is immune from arrest and prosecution "for the medical use of marihuana in accordance with this act," provided that he or she possesses "an amount of marihuana that does not exceed 2.5 ounces of usable marihuana..."
 MCL 333.26424(a) (emphasis added).
-A "primary caregiver" who has been issued and possesses a registry identification card also is immune from arrest and prosecution for "assisting a qualifying patient" to whom he or she is connected through the applicable registration process, with the "medical use of marihuana in accordance with this act," again provided that the primary caregiver possesses "an amount of marihuana that does not exceed . . .
-2.5 ounces of usable marihuana" for "each qualifying patient" to whom he or she is connected through the or she is connected through the registration process.
-MCL 333.26424 (b)(1) (emphasis added).
+A "primary caregiver" who has been issued and possesses a registry identification card also is immune from arrest and prosecution for "assisting a qualifying patient" to whom he or she is connected through the applicable registration process with the "medical use of marihuana in accordance with this act," again provided that the primary caregiver possesses "an amount of marihuana that does not exceed...2.5 ounces of usable marihuana for each qualifying patient" to whom he or she is connected through the registration process.
+MCL 333.26424(b)(1) (emphasis added).